ideo/audio_transcription/google_cloud_instructions.md

 ## Configuring Google Cloud API (DRAFT)

 #### Getting Started
 1. Create a [Google Cloud](https://cloud.google.com/) account.
-While Google offers a free trial, you still need to supply a credit card to create and account.
+While Google offers a free trial, you still need to supply a credit card to create an account.
 2. Follow the [instructions](https://developers.google.com/api-client-library/python/start/installation) for installing the Python API Library.

 #### Create a New Project